header-banner-avocadowaste.jpg

 Less avocado waste in Europe?

-Although Spain is the main producer of avocados within Europe, the main suppliers to the European market are still very far countries: Peru, followed by Chile, South Africa, Israel, Mexico and Kenya.
+Although Spain is the main producer of avocados within Europe, the leading suppliers to the European market are still very far away countries: Peru, followed by Chile, South Africa, Israel, Mexico and Kenya.
 However, pilot programmes for avocado production are being run in Portugal, Italy, and Greece.3 The growth of European local markets could bring many benefits, resulting in shorter journeys, fewer passages in the supply chain and, hopefully, less waste.

 Related articles